The Incredible Hulk is a pretty rad superhero.

 1. Start (and ship) often

-When it comes to the world of entrepreneurship, some projects you start (and ship) will flop – bad.
-Most will have marginal success, but not much (not enough for you to retire off of).
+When it comes to the world of entrepreneurship, some projects you start (and ship) will flop - bad.
+Most will have marginal success, but not much (not enough for you to retire).
 And a few, just a few, will blow up.

-Therefore, the more projects you start (and ship), the better, as you will increase the odds of creating something that hits big.
+Therefore, the more projects you start (and ship), the better, as you increase the odds of creating something that is a big winner.

 If you only start (and ship) one project – one book, one novel, one album – you are essentially putting all your eggs in one basket and rolling the dice.
-It might work out.
+It might work out, although the probability is excruciatingly low.
 If it does, good for you.

 2. Limit downside exposure